 Juvenile Pamphobeteus sp. “insignis” (Ecuador) breeding pair.
 Distinct from other Pamphobeteus species, including Pamphobeteus insignis (Colombia).
 Recommended for intermediate level hobbyists and above.

 Thomas Vinmann introduced this Ecuadorian species years ago as Pamphobeteus cf. insignis.
-Initially it may have been thought to be the same as the Colombian species described by Pocock in 1903; hence the name P. confer insignis.
-In recent years, Pocock’s Pamphobeteus insignis seems to have been rediscovered in Colombia.
+It may have been thought to be the same as the Colombian species described by Pocock in 1903; hence the name P. confer insignis.
+More recently, Pocock’s Pamphobeteus insignis seems to have been rediscovered in Colombia.
 Though there is a passing resemblance, differences are sufficient to relegate the name of the species offered on this page to Pamphobeteus sp. “insignis.”

-Vinmann’s original lineage has been perpetuated in captivity and this batch is the second we have received.
+Vinmann’s original lineage has been perpetuated in captivity and this batch is the second we’ve received.
 Pamphobeteus sp. “insignis” is bronze and copper-colored, unlike any other Ecuadorian hobby Pamphobeteus, including Pamphobeteus sp. “south Ecuador II” and Pamphobeteus sp.
 “Machala.”
-Spiderlings have the Christmas tree pattern on the abdomen.
+Spiderlings have the Xmas tree pattern on the abdomen.
 They eat well and grow quickly.
 Keeping requirements are not difficult, similar to those used for Pamphobeteus in general.

 The above photo shows an adult female (photo courtesy Sven Köppler).